ThaiTuKien1012/RealEstateHub/replit.md

 ## Overview

-Timeless Watch Shop is a cross-platform luxury watch e-commerce application built with React Native (Expo) and TypeScript.
+Timeless Watch Shop is a cross-platform luxury watch e-commerce application built with React Native (Expo SDK 54) and TypeScript.
 The application runs on iOS, Android, and web platforms, providing a seamless shopping experience for luxury watch enthusiasts.
 It features a complete product catalog with advanced filtering, shopping cart functionality, and a mock checkout flow.

 The application emphasizes performance, accessibility, and user experience with progressive image loading, offline support through caching, and internationalization capabilities.
-It uses a modern tech stack with React Query for server state management and Zustand for client-side state, ensuring efficient data handling and optimal performance across all platforms.
+It uses a modern tech stack with React 19, React Query for server state management and Zustand for client-side state, ensuring efficient data handling and optimal performance across all platforms.

+**Recent Update (Oct 2025)**: Upgraded to Expo SDK 54 with React 19.1.0 and React Native 0.81.
+Redesigned entire UI from web-style to mobile-native with bottom tab navigation, full-width components, and platform-specific styling.

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language (Vietnamese preferred).

 ## System Architecture

 ### Frontend Architecture

-**Framework & Platform**: Built on Expo SDK 52 with React Native, enabling true cross-platform development for iOS, Android, and web from a single codebase.
+**Framework & Platform**: Built on Expo SDK 54 with React Native 0.81, enabling true cross-platform development for iOS, Android, and web from a single codebase.
 The web build uses Metro bundler and is configured as a Progressive Web App (PWA) with manifest and service worker support.

-**Component Architecture**: Follows a component-based architecture with reusable UI components (`Header`, `Footer`, `ProductCard`, `ProductGallery`, `FilterPanel`) that are platform-agnostic.
-Components are organized by feature and responsibility, with a clear separation between presentational and container components.
+**Component Architecture**: Follows a mobile-native component architecture with reusable UI components (`ProductCard`, `ProductGallery`, `FilterPanel`) designed for touch interactions.
+Components use platform-specific styling (boxShadow for iOS/web, elevation for Android) and are optimized for mobile-first experience.
+Removed web-style Header/Footer components in favor of native navigation patterns.

-**Navigation**: Uses React Navigation v7 with native stack navigator for optimal performance.
-Navigation structure is flat with screen-based routing (Home, Catalog, ProductDetail, Cart, Checkout, Auth, Profile) without nested navigators, simplifying state management and transitions.
-Profile screen provides user account information and logout functionality.

-**Styling**: Implements utility-first styling with `twrnc` (Tailwind for React Native), providing consistent design tokens across platforms while maintaining native performance.
-The styling approach is mobile-first with responsive breakpoints defined in constants.
+**Navigation**: Uses React Navigation v7 with **bottom tab navigator** (iOS/Android standard) as primary navigation.
+Tab structure includes: Home, Shop (Catalog), Cart, and Profile/Login.
+Stack navigator handles detail views (ProductDetail, Checkout, Auth) with native header styling.
+Navigation is optimized for thumb-friendly mobile interaction.

+**Styling**: Implements utility-first styling with `twrnc` (Tailwind for React Native), fully mobile-native with rounded corners (rounded-2xl), proper touch targets (min 44pt), and platform-specific shadows.
+No max-width containers - all components are full-width for native mobile feel.
+Uses boxShadow (not deprecated shadow* props) for cross-platform compatibility.

 **Type Safety**: Fully typed with TypeScript in strict mode, with comprehensive type definitions for products, cart items, API responses, filters, and component props.
 Uses path aliases (`@components`, `@screens`, etc.) via Babel module resolver for cleaner imports.